 - Writing the school’s policy for Special Educational Needs and Disabilities.

 - Coordinating all of the provision for pupils with Special Educational needs or Disabilities.

 - Ensuring that you are:

-- Made aware of any concerns regarding your child’s progress.
+- Making you aware of any concerns regarding your child’s progress.

-- Involved in evaluating and reviewing their progress towards set targets.
+- Involving you in evaluating and reviewing their progress towards set targets.

 - Liaising with any other people or agencies who may be coming into school to support your child’s development.

 - Updating the schools SEND register (a system for ensuring that the needs of pupils with SEND are known.)